Unboxed-Software/solana-course/content/oracles.md

 }
 ```

 Remember, Switchboard data feeds are just accounts that are updated by third parties (oracles).
-With that, there is a lot to think about when choosing what feed to use and how your program actually consumes it.
+Given that, you can do anything with the account that you can typically do with accounts external to your program.

 ### Best Practices and Common Pitfalls

-When incorporating Switchboard feeds into our programs, there are two groups of concerns we need to consider: choosing a feed and actually consuming the data in that feed.
+When incorporating Switchboard feeds into your programs, there are two groups of concerns to consider: choosing a feed and actually consuming the data from that feed.

-When choosing a feed, we should look at the details of any feed we consider using.
-For example, you should always audit the configurations of a feed before deciding to incorporate it into a program.
-Configurations like **Min Update Delay**, **Min job Results**, and **Min Oracle Results** can directly effect the data that is eventually persisted on-chain to the aggregator account.
-Looking at the config section of the [BTC_USD feed](https://app.switchboard.xyz/solana/devnet/feed/8SXvChNYFhRq4EZuZvnhjrB3jJRQCv4k3P4W6hesH3Ee) from earlier we can see its relevant configurations.
+Always audit the configurations of a feed before deciding to incorporate it into a program.
+Configurations like **Min Update Delay**, **Min job Results**, and **Min Oracle Results** can directly affect the data that is eventually persisted on-chain to the aggregator account.
+For example, looking at the config section of the [BTC_USD feed](https://app.switchboard.xyz/solana/devnet/feed/8SXvChNYFhRq4EZuZvnhjrB3jJRQCv4k3P4W6hesH3Ee) you can see its relevant configurations.

 ![Oracle Configs](../assets/oracle-configs.png)

 The BTC_USD feed has Min Update Delay = 6 seconds.
 This means that the price of BTC is only updated at a minimum of every 6 seconds on this feed.
 This is probably fine for most use cases, but if you wanted to use this feed for something latency sensitive, it’s probably not a good choice.

-It’s also worthwhile to audit the sources the oracles are configured to fetch the data from in the Jobs section of the oracle explorer.
+It’s also worthwhile to audit a feed's sources in the Jobs section of the oracle explorer.
 Since the value that is persisted on-chain is the weighted median result the oracles pull from each source, the sources directly influence what is stored in the feed.
-Check for shady links and poteintally run the API's yourself.
+Check for shady links and potentially run the API's yourself for a time to gain confidence in them.

-Once you have found a feed that fits your needs, there are still some things that you should verify on-chain in your program before consuming the data in the feed.
-Since the feed is just an account, any account can be passed in the instruction, so we should verify it’s the account we expected it to be.
-In Anchor, if you deserialize the account to the `AggregatorAccountData` type from the `switchboard_v2` crate, Anchor inherently checks that the account is owned by the Switchboard program.
-If your program expects that only a specific data feed will be passed in the instruction, then you can also verify the public key of the account passed in matches what it should be.
+Once you have found a feed that fits your needs, you still need to make sure you're using the feed appropriately.
+For example, you should still implement necessary security checks on the account passed into your instruction.
+Any account can be passed into your program's instructions, so you should verify it’s the account you expect it to be.

+In Anchor, if you deserialize the account to the `AggregatorAccountData` type from the `switchboard_v2` crate, Anchor checks that the account is owned by the Switchboard program.
+If your program expects that only a specific data feed will be passed in the instruction, then you can also verify that the public key of the account passed in matches what it should be.
 One way to do this is to hard code the address in the program somewhere and use account constraints to verify the address passed in matches what is expected.

 ```rust
 use {